yasha-user/yasha-user/README.md

 I'm a 23 yo.
 Linux enjoyer, have programming as a hobby with interests in Linux, Devops, and low-tech WebDev.

-My homelab is OrangePi syncthing server and Proxmox selfhost in slow-going proccess.
+My homelab is OrangePi syncthing server and Proxmox for selfhost that's in proccess.

 First of all i like to write, understand and maintain the code myself so therefore i rarely use AI.